 UPDATE, April 2018: Due to an upcoming development along Broadway, Moderne Burger is closing on April 29, 2018.
 The restaurant plans to relocate, details to come.

-UPDATE, January 2019: The new Moderne Burger location is at 865 West Broadway, due to open late this month.
+UPDATE, January 2019: The new Moderne Burger location is at 865 West Broadway.

 Glenburn Soda Fountain & Confectionery